NGC 3603: Features

 NGC 3603 is visible in the telescope as a small rather insignificant nebulosity with a yellowish tinge due to the effects of interstellar absorption.
 In the mid-1960s, optical studies combined with radio astronomical observations showed it to be an extremely strong thermal radio source.
 Later observations of other galaxies introduced the concept of starburst regions, in some cases whole galaxies, of extremely rapid star formation.
 NGC 3603 is now considered to be such a region, and it has been compared by some authors to the larger cluster 30 Doradus, in the Large Magellanic Cloud.

-Sher 25, the B class supergiant on the outskirts of NGC 3603, is surrounded by ejected material in an hourglass shape similar to that found for the supernova 1987A, and this has aroused intense interest in the future evolution of stars such as Sher 25.
+Sher 25, a B class supergiant, has long been thought to be a member of NGC 3603, but turns out to be a foreground star. is surrounded by ejected material in an hourglass shape similar to that found for the supernova 1987A, and this has aroused intense interest in the future evolution of stars such as Sher 25.

 Two of the most luminous young stars known are found within NGC 3603, but outside the central cluster.
 WR 42e and NGC 3603 MTT 58 both have a spectral type of O2If*/WN6 indicating an extremely massive young star.
 WR 42e is a possible runaway from a three-body encounter, while MTT 58 appears to still be embedded within its parental cocoon and is in a possible binary with an O3If star.